 Maintenance

 For proprietary systems, maintenance must be conducted in strict accordance with the manufacturer’s requirements.
+Spare filters must be stored on site, so filters can be replaced quickly when inspection indicates replacement is necessary.
 Clean-out of trapped sediment in the concrete vaults housing the media filters may require the party conducting the maintenance to be trained for confined space entry under OSHA requirements.

 “Dry” Media Filters are designed to dewater completely in 72 hours.
 Prevention of mosquito and vector breeding in dry designs depends on maintenance that ensures that dewatering occurs in 72 hours, that filters are not clogged and trapping water, and that associated SCM accessories (such as level spreaders) dewater as designed.
 “Wet” Media Filters are more conducive to mosquito and vector problems.
 Tight-fitting seals can be used to keep mosquitoes and vectors from entering and breeding in the permanent pools, and maintenance may include routine inspection and treatment.